-Any individual who has concerns related to the use of animals in teaching, research, or outreach at the University of Wisconsin-Madison may express those concerns without fear of reprisal.
-To that end, UW–Madison will not tolerate any reprisal against an individual who has, in good faith, come forward with concerns or allegations of wrong-doing involving the care and use of animals.
-Any such reprisal is prohibited by state law and University policy, and perpetrators are subject to sanctions.
+Any individual who has concerns related to the use of animals in teaching, research, or outreach at UW–Madison may express those concerns without fear of reprisal.
+To that end, UW–Madison will not tolerate any reprisal against an individual who has, in good faith, come forward with concerns or allegations of wrongdoing involving the care and use of animals.
+Any such reprisal is prohibited by state law and university policy, and perpetrators are subject to sanctions.

-- Any individual may report concerns to the tip line maintained by the Office of Research Compliance in the Office of the Vice Chancellor for Research and Graduate Education (608.890.1273).
-If anonymity is requested UW–Madison will strive to maintain it, but it cannot be absolutely guaranteed.
+Any individual may report concerns to the tip line maintained by the Office of Research Compliance in the Office of the Vice Chancellor for Research (608-890-1273).
+If anonymity is requested, UW–Madison will strive to maintain it, but it cannot be absolutely guaranteed.

-Each College/School is responsible for posting this policy in sufficient numbers and locations to assure employees’ awareness.
-Colleges or Schools wishing to modify the posting to include additional College/School contacts may do so as long as, at a minimum, the following are included:
+Colleges or schools wishing to modify the posting to include additional college/school contacts may do so as long as, at a minimum, the following are included: